abelsj60/lexical-401/lined-code-node/v1/README.md

 On creation, the `initialLanguage` options is converted into the `language` setting.

 This is a problem for reconciliation, as we need to pass the current node’s state forward.
-To do this, I pass `language` forward as an `initialLanguage` option via `getSettingsForExportJson`.
+To do this, I pass `language` forward as the `initialLanguage` option via `getSettingsForExportJson`.
 ```